 - Any medication you are currently taking in its original packaging, which the nursing staff will look after on your behalf.

-- Comfortable clothing allowing free movement during exercises on the ward and to go home in
+- Comfortable clothing allowing free movement during exercises on the ward and to go home in.

 - ✓ Nightwear, dressing gown

-- ✓ Sturdy, enclosed slippers or sports shoes
+- Sturdy, enclosed slippers or sports shoes

-- ✓ Toiletries, towels and face cloths
+- Toiletries, towels and face cloths

-- ✓ Razor
+- 🖌 Razor

-- ✓ Books and/or magazines
+- Books and/or magazines

-- ✓ Loose change, for example, to buy magazines
+- Loose change, for example, to buy magazines

-- ✓ Charger for your mobile phone
+- Charger for your mobile phone

-- ✓ Insurance certificate
+- Insurance certificate

-Preparation for the operation:
+Preparation for the operation

+- Shaving: the nurse may have to shave the hair in your neck because your skin has to be as smooth as possible to ensure that it is properly disinfected before the operation.

-- Shower before the operation, using ordinary soap.
-The nursing staff will be able to assist you.
+- Shower before the operation using ordinary soap.
+The nurse will be able to assist you.

-- The following drinks are ok up to two hours before the operation:
+- O The following drinks are ok up to 2 hours before the operation:

-- Water
+- o water

-- Smooth fruit juice
+- o smooth fruit juice

-- o Carbohydrate drinks
+- o carbohydrate drinks

-- Carbonated drinks
+- o carbonated drinks

-- Tea or black coffee
+- o tea or black coffee

 - Six hours before the operation you must stop taking in any solid foods or drinks other than those mentioned above.
 Ask the nurse or ward doctor when the operation should normally start in order to avoid it having to be postponed.